 It doesn’t get more wild than this!
-The Cape to Cape features spectacular coastal and forest scenery, a fascinating geology of cliffs, caves, headlands and rock formations and an ever-changing display of vegetation and wildflowers.
+The Cape to Cape and Dunsborough Region features spectacular coastal and forest scenery, a fascinating geology of cliffs, caves, headlands and rock formations and an ever-changing display of vegetation and wildflowers.

-- Phone reception can be intermittent, so please keep your team together and ensure your team mates are on different telecom networks.
+- The route is less-urbanised in some areas and phone reception can be intermittent, so please keep your team together and ensure your teammates are on different telecom networks.

 - We highly recommend ankle gaiters and sand resistant shoes to keep out sand and debris.

 - Make sure you read the Soft Sand Success e-book in the ‘Resources’ section on your dashboard and incorporate sand walking into your training.

 Please keep in mind that all Coastrek routes are subject to change, but we strive to stick to the advised route as closely as possible.
 Nature sometimes presents circumstances beyond our control, such as tides or fallen trees, which may require slight route alterations.
 Rest assured that any adjustments will be clearly marked and communicated on the event day.